 A spinal cord stimulator (SCS) was implanted today to treat your pain.
-Carry your spinal cord stimulation patient ID card with you at all times.
-This card can be shown if a security system is set off by your SCS.
-This card will also identify you as a recipient of SCS treatment in case of emergency.
+Always carry your SCS patient ID card with you.
+You can use this card to show that you have a SES device in case it sets off a security system.
+This card will also show that you have a SCS device in case of emergency.

-For the first week, you may experience discomfort and swelling at the incision site.
-You can use ice for 20 minutes on and then off 20 minutes.
-It is okay to use Tylenol to ease this pain.
-Avoid aspirin which increases bleeding.
-You can take your pain medicines as ordered by your doctors.
+For the first week, you may have some pain and swelling at the incision site.
+You can apply ice for 20 minutes.
+Make sure you keep the ice off for 20 minutes before applying again.
+Avoid aspirin and non-steroidal anti-inflammatories or “NSAIDs” which can increase bleeding.
+These include ibuprofen, naproxen and meloxicam.
+You can take your pain medicines and Tylenol® as ordered by your doctor.

-Limit riding in the car to those trips that are absolutely necessary.
+Limit riding in the car to those trips that are necessary.

 Do not raise your arms above your head.